 Launched in 1977, Voyager 1 and its companion Voyager 2 were only originally intended to study Jupiter and Saturn, but they’re both still going strong today.
 A major breakthrough came in 2012 when Voyager 1 became the first human-made object to enter interstellar space.
 Here, Voyager 1 detected plasma waves – responsible for the isolated high-pitched sounds you can hear in this recording.

-The Kepler space observatory is designed to discover Earth-like planets orbiting other stars.
-To date, the mission’s official website reports 989 confirmed planets and some 4,000 candidates.
+The Kepler space observatory was designed to discover Earth-like planets orbiting other stars, and during its lifecycle it discovered over 2,600 of these exoplanets.
 Kepler detects exoplanets using the transit method, which looks for the dip in a star’s light as a planet passes in front of it.
 In this clip, you’re listening to the light curve for one particular star, converted into sound waves.

 ATO stands for ‘Abort to Orbit’.
 This emergency Space Shuttle procedure was performed if the spacecraft was unable to reach the planned orbit, but could opt for an alternative stable orbit instead.
 Space Shuttle Discovery completed 39 successful flights between 1984 and 2011, and is now on display at the Steven F. Udvar-Hazy Centre in Virginia, US.